quaderno/quaderno-woocommerce/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.21.10 – July 15, 2020 =
+* New: Re-validate the customer's tax id if the completed order doesn't have the custom file "is_vat_exempted"

 = 1.21.9 – June 16, 2020 =
 * Fix: VAT numbers are validated when the field is empty